 For over 10 years, members of the Elon University National Pan-Hellenic Council had been discussing the idea of having plots on the Elon campus.
 The first proposal was submitted by Karen Cain-Henderson asking the university to consider finding a space on campus where the chapters could create a "plot" in the same tradition as historically black colleges and universities.
 Several spaces were suggested and considered.
 A second proposal was then submitted several years later with the similar intention – to find a space on campus where the chapters would build and install plots in the traditional sense.

 In September of 2001, the university created a task force, led by Smith Jackson, Vice President for Student Life and Dean of Students and Scott Nelson, Assistant Dean of Students.
 The task force was created to consider the proposal and complete research as to what other institutions were installing in the plot tradition.
 In October of 2003, members of the administration traveled to several different institutions and developed a final proposal indicating that the location for a permanent memorial for Elon's NPHC groups should be behind the Moseley Center at the top of the Loy Neighborhood, and that each chapter would be commemorated with a stone monument.
 In the Fall of 2004, Elon decided to design with the garden concept based on their research from other institutions.
 Elon and the NPHC members agreed this space should be preserved forever and treated with the respect and care that it deserves.
 The NPHC Garden will be a space for all members of the Elon community to appreciate the history of the National Pan-Hellenic Council and its member organizations.
 No permanent alterations will be made to the garden in order to protect its beauty for years to come.
-Thus, this space will be referred to as the National Pan-Hellenic Council Garden.